 The first Linux operating system was released almost 30 years ago and since then Linux has become one of the most prominent examples of open-source software collaboration.
 Linux source code can be used, modified, and distributed commercially or non-commercially by anyone under the terms of its license agreements.
 And to top it all, its creator, Linus Torvalds has an asteroid named after him – 9793 Torvalds, or Kalliope Linus, is a moon that orbits the large M-type asteroid 22 Kalliope!

 With open source at the core of the Linux kernel, more than 13,000 developers from around the world have contributed to its development.
-It was only a matter of time that Linux was to become a giant in the IT industry.
+It was only a matter of time before Linux was to become a giant in the IT industry.
 In 2020, it’s estimated that Linux is at the heart of most public cloud workloads, artificial intelligence, and Internet of Things (IoT) systems – and all of the world’s supercomputers.
 Of the top 25 websites, only two aren’t using Linux.
 The penetration of Linux across all industry verticals is supported by the Cloud Native Computing Foundation (CNCF) popularising Linux containerisation with Red Hat OpenShift at the forefront.

 Linux on IBM Power Systems